Frequently Asked Questions

 When & Where

 2015 saw the first edition of the HomeGrown Cup, leaning on an old tradition of celebrating the annual agriculture harvest at the end of the season.
 The 2016 edition was held on December 17, 2016, in Eindhoven (the Netherlands).
 The 2017 edition was held on December 2nd, in Tilburg (the Netherlands).
 The 2018 edition was held on December 15 in Eindhoven (the Netherlands).
+Both the 2019 Summer Edition and Winter Edition are held in Tilburg (the Netherlands).

 Can I buy tickets to this event?